Bitterman History, Family Crest & Coats of Arms

 Another 37 words (3 lines of text) are included under the topic Early Bitterman Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bitterman family to the New World and Oceana
+Migration of the Bitterman family

 In those unstable times, many had no choice but to leave their beloved homelands.
 Sickness and poverty hounded travelers to North America, but those who made it were welcomed with land and opportunity.
 These settlers gave the young nations of Canada and the United States a strong backbone as they stood up for their beliefs as United Empire Loyalists and in the American War of Independence.
 In this century, the ancestors of these brave Scots have begun to recover their illustrious heritage through Clan societies and other heritage organizations.
 Early passenger and immigration lists reveal many Scottish settlers bearing the name Bitterman: Thomas Butter who settled in Maryland in 1716; Keyran Butter arrived in Philadelphia in 1842; William Butter settled in Philadelphia in 1775.